extreme-datacloud/xdc-releases/source/releases/pulsar/index.rst

 features of free and open source software is the ability to report bugs, helping to fix or improve the software you use.

-eXtreme-DataCloud project uses …
+eXtreme-DataCloud project uses the `INDIGO Catch-All GGUS - Support Unit <https://wiki.egi.eu/wiki/GGUS:INDIGO_DataCloud_Catch-all_FAQ>`_ and the *support@extreme-datacloud.eu* for general support requests.
 More details regarding each product support channels are provided in the respective products release pages.

-Developers, researchers and IT enthusiasts: feel free to write to info@project to ask for more information on how to use XDC solutions for your work.
+Developers, researchers and IT enthusiasts: feel free to write to info@extreme-datacloud.eu to ask for more information on how to use XDC solutions for your work.
 For automatic notifications you can register to the eXtreme-DataCloud release RSS feed or subscribe to the eXtreme-DataCloud Announce Mailing list.
-You can also socialize with us via Twitter, Facebook and join our LinkedIn group.
+You can also socialize with us via `Twitter <https://twitter.com/XtremeDataCloud>`_, Facebook and join our `LinkedIn group <https://www.linkedin.com/groups/12181004/>`_.